-In response to the large scale and economic impacts of the North and Far North Queensland Monsoon Trough flood event in 2019, TMR is making improvements that will minimise future flood damage and reduce road closures at 10 key sites.
+In response to the large scale and economic impacts of the North and Far North Queensland Monsoon Trough flood event in 2019, TMR has made improvements to minimise future flood damage and reduce road closures at 10 key sites.

 - Improves flood immunity

 - Restores damaged infrastructure

 - Strengthening road surfaces to make them more flood resistant.

 - Concreting slopes beside roads to improve run-off.